Leaky Shower Faucet

 P.S.
 The steps will also work if you want to know how to fix a leaky shower faucet single handle delta.
 Just follow the steps and keep these tips in mind.

 How to Fix a Leaky 3 Handle Shower Faucet

 The same steps will also work with fixing 3 handle shower faucets.
 You need to check to see if your taps have individual shutoff valves.
-If they do, then you need to shut each of them off, one-at-a-time, to see which tap is responsible for the leak.
+If they do, then you need to shut each of them off, one at a time, to see which tap is responsible for the leak.

-This will save you having to remove and fix all 3 taps.
+This will save you from having to remove and fix all 3 taps.
 If you’re in doubt, then go ahead and fix all 3.
 If you’re having trouble removing any of the screw-on parts, get some lubrication spray to help them loosen more easily.